A Idioms

 ahead of the game

-- to do more than necessary
+- to have done more than necessary

 We worked hard all week in order to be ahead of the game on Monday morning.